CONDUCTOR77747/calc_world/README.md

 Author: Ammosov Yaroslav

 ## Launching
+1. Clone/download this repository
-1. Install all dependencies from `environment.yml` file.
+2. Install all dependencies from `environment.yml` file.
 For conda:<br />
 `conda env create -f environment.yml`
-2. Launch the Django server using:<br />
+3. Launch the Django server using:<br />
 `make runserver`

 ## Dependencies and tools